alisid-0/nervcorp/README.md

 ## About

-At Nerv Game Studio, we believe in the power of games to inspire, entertain, and connect people.
+At NervCorp, we believe in the power of games to inspire, entertain, and connect people.
 Our projects are a labor of passion, showcasing our creativity, attention to detail, and love for the craft of game development.
 We strive to create games that captivate players, spark their imagination, and leave a lasting impression.

 ## Features